Learn what to do and what to avoid when reheating French fries!

 Use Your Air Fryer to Reheat French Fries

-The Air Fryer can be a great way to reheat your french fries back to perfection, just like it can be used to make delicious Air Fryer Fries.
+The Air Fryer can be a great way to reheat your french fries back to perfection.

 Don’t believe me?